Tuesday, May 9, 2023

 The Lost Art

 Is cursive writing dead??
 I recently learned (wow, I'm late to this news) that my 13 and 14 year old niece and nephew were not taught cursive writing in school.
-Like, they never learned something that was a required part of my elementary cirriculum.
+Like, they never learned something that was a required part of my elementary curriculum.

 I found out when I had to decipher some cursive writing for them.
 They could pick up some letters, but to them, it mostly looked like a bunch of illegible scribbling.

 I was almost in disbelief that this was a thing.
 No more cursive?
 I had to know more.
 So I did some Googling (as one does)...
-And found endless links to statements, discussions, and arguments about why we no longer need cursive or why it should remain a part of the cirriculum.
+And found endless links to statements, discussions, and arguments about why we no longer need cursive or why it should remain a part of the curriculum.

 It is a fact that in 2010, the U.S. government officially removed cursive from the required Common Core Standards for K-12 education. - npr.org